-Based on the information you collected above, you can now design your custom content-posting schedule.
-You’ll want to use a calendar app (or pen and paper if you’re feeling like doing it old school), and create a detailed daily, weekly and monthly plans for your content-posting strategy.
+Based on the information you collected above, you can now design your custom social media content-posting schedule.
+You’ll want to use a calendar app (or pen and paper if you’re feeling like doing it old school), and create a detailed daily, weekly and monthly plans for your social media content-posting strategy.

 Go back to your goals for a moment, and then figure out what “sub-goals” you need to achieve to meet your goals for your social media campaign.
 Remember, your sub-goals should be supportive stepping stones to your primary goals.